DS4PS/cpp-529-fall-2020/schedule.md

 As part of the final project, you will also record a video presentation of 15-20 minutes and give an oral presentation of your dynamic dashboard.
 Be sure to highlight your findings, and policy implications and recommendations.
 You may record the video presentation on your computer and then upload it to [youtube](https://www.youtube.com/upload).
 -->

-Submission: You will submit the .rmd file, the .html file, and the link to your live shiny dashboard.
+Submission: You have three deliverables for this final assignment.

+1. Create an RMD file with the all of the datasets described below.
+In this file you will re-create your dorling cartogram, add your clusters, and add all of the census data needed for your models.
+This will allow you to load a single geojson map file in your dashboard, and it will contain all of the information you need for all of the tabs.
+2. Use the template above to create a dashboard that makes all of the data on your city acccessible.
+Submit the .rmd file, the .html files for your dashboard.
+3. Upload a your completed dashboard to shiny.io so that you can share your work via a URL.
+Include the link to your dashboard in the comments of your project submission, and share your work with classmates via Yellowdig.

-<a class="uk-button uk-button-primary" href="{{page.canvas.assignment_url}}">SUBMIT CODE-THROUGH</a>
+<a class="uk-button uk-button-primary" href="{{page.canvas.assignment_url}}">SUBMIT FINAL PROJECT</a>

+<a class="uk-button uk-button-primary" href="{{page.yellowdig_url}}">Yellowdig</a>

 ### Data Steps